spr-networks/spr-nexmon/README.md

 Warning, this will overwrite your broadcom firmware on disk.
 Consider first making a copy of /lib/firmware/brcm/brcmfmac43455-sdio.bin

+## Versions

+This expects the SPR pi image with a 6.2 Ubuntu kernel.

 ## Building
 ```
 docker compose build